hbs-rcs/large_data_in_R/index.md

 <https://www1.nyc.gov/assets/tlc/downloads/pdf/data_dictionary_trip_records_hvfhs.pdf>

 In order to demonstrate large data problems and solutions I’m going to artificially limit my system to 8Gb of memory.
-This will allow is to quickly see what happens when we reach the memory limit, and to look at solutions to that problem without waiting for our program to read in hundreds of Gb of data.
+This will allow us to quickly see what happens when we reach the memory limit, and to look at solutions to that problem without waiting for our program to read in hundreds of Gb of data.
 (There is no need to follow along with this